mjcdeleon/cse15l-lab-reports/lab2.md

 ![Image](SecondExample_Output.png)

 The methods in my code that are being used here are also handleRequest and the class StringServer.
 As before the class StringServer works in tandem with the class Server so as to ensure that the correct amount and correct type of arguments are in the command line in order to start and run the server properly.
 Here since the first example of the /add-message was inputted, the second example is added to the previous message.
 As such, it moves further down the handleRequest method, adding itself along with the already inputted message from the first example.

+The relevant arguments for the handleRequest method is the '/add-message' String as this specific string let's the server know to add a new message to the home page.

 ---
 # Part 2